ingy-elkhateeb/Node.js-and-Express-RESTful-API-for-CRUD-Operations-on-Courses/README.md

 2. Install the required dependencies using npm or yarn.
 3. Configure the database connection in the `.env` file.
 4. Run the API using the command `npm start` or `yarn start`.
+5. you should see the App is listening on port ...
-5. Start testing the API endpoints using Postman.
+6. Start testing the API endpoints using Postman.

 ## ✅ Testing with Postman